-The JetBlue Card from American Express is offering 10,000 points after your first purchase.
-Each purchase on the card earns one TrueBlue point per dollar, and some purchases can earn up to eight points per dollar.
+The JetBlue Card from American Express is offering 10,000 points toward award travel after your first purchase.
+Each eligible purchase on the card earns one TrueBlue point per dollar, and some purchases can earn up to eight points per dollar.
 Is the $40 annual fee worth these and the card’s other benefits?

 JetBlue operates major hubs in New York, Boston, Long Beach, Orlando, and Fort Lauderdale.
 If you live or work in one of these cities, you might even have tried JetBlue as an alternative to a legacy airline.
 Industry experts credit JetBlue with shaking up their business by blending the service of a traditional airline with the pricing model of an upstart discount carrier.
 They also installed free DirecTV monitors in every seatback, freeing passengers from the tyranny of boring, in-flight entertainment.

 JetBlue’s TrueBlue frequent flyer program resembles the kind of rewards points system used for certain Chase, American Express, and CitiBank credit cards.
-Instead of earning miles based on your flight distance, you earn six TrueBlue points for every dollar you spend on airfare at JetBlue.com.
-You’ll earn a bonus point for using your JetBlue Card on the airline’s website, along with the regular point for every dollar you spend with the card.
+Instead of earning miles based on your flight distance, you can earn up to 8 TrueBlue points for each dollar of eligible purchases with JetBlue.
+Here’s how: 3 points from JetBlue as a member of the TrueBlue program, 3 points from JetBlue for booking on jetblue.com, and an additional 2 points for using your card.
+You may also earn 1 TrueBlue point for every dollar you spend on other eligible purchases.

 Converting TrueBlue points into airfare